Nota-NetsPresso/PyNetsPresso/README.md

 #### Retrain

-To start retraining a model, use `hparam.yaml` that the original model was trained on.
+To start retraining a model, use `hparams.yaml` file which is one of the artifacts generated during the training of the original model.

-Then, enter the compressed model path in fx_model_path.
+Then, enter the compressed model path, which is an artifact of the compressor in fx_model_path.

 Adjust the training hyperparameters as needed.
 (See 2-2. for detailed code.)